City Index vs IFC Markets 2026

 Dive deeper: Best Forex Trading Apps.

-City Index vs IFC Markets for market research: both brokers publish daily market commentary, provide sentiment tools that show long/short positioning, and include an economic calendar.
-City Index stands out by adding premium forex news from top-tier sources like Bloomberg, Reuters, or Dow Jones, and it offers Trading Central tools for deeper technical and fundamental insights.
-IFC Markets does not provide top-tier news or Trading Central.
-Neither broker includes Autochartist, TipRanks, or Acuity Trading tools.
+City Index and IFC Markets both deliver the basics for market research, including daily market commentary and an economic calendar.
+The key difference is news coverage: City Index streams forex headlines from top-tier sources like Bloomberg, Reuters, or Dow Jones, while IFC Markets does not.
+Neither broker includes tools from Autochartist, TipRanks, or Acuity Trading.

 | Feature |